shivamparihar12/shivamparihar12/README.md

 Just an everyday normal guy who likes to build things.

+- Yes, I use Vim.
+But on IDEs (because why not have the best of both worlds?).
 - Currently learning Go (because who doesn’t love a good gopher?)
 - Open to collaborating on anything that piques my interest (or yours!)
 - You can reach me: [LinkedIn](https://www.linkedin.com/in/shivam-parihar/)